Flood Insurance Rate Maps (FIRMs)

 NJDEP is undertaking a study that will be updating the preliminary FIRMS (2016/2017).
 NJDEP is coordinating with FEMA on this partial map revision (PMR) for Morris County.
 The NJDEP PMR will go through the same comment and appeal process as the 2016/2017 pFIRMS.
 A preliminary issuance of the maps is expected in 2024.
 Refer to the Map(PDF, 334KB) and List of Waterways(PDF, 204KB) for the locations of the PMR study.

 Scientific Resolution Panel (SRP) municipalities maps are on a separate track than these 36 municipalities.
 FEMA is currently in the process of generating new flood maps for those three (3) municipalities (Lincoln Park, Montville and Pequannock).
-FEMA has a tentative date for the beginning of 2023 for release of preliminary firms (SRP Revised Preliminary Maps) for these municipalities.
+FEMA has released the preliminary FIRMs (SRP Revised Preliminary Maps) for these municipalities.
+The maps and data can be found here: hazards.fema.gov/femaportal/prelimdownload.

 For specifics on FEMAs Scientific Resolution Panel process see the Overview document.(PDF, 363KB)